MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-app-registration.md

     - If your application also needs to call a protected web API, select **Access tokens**.
 For more information about these token types, see [ID tokens](id-tokens.md) and [Access tokens](access-tokens.md).
 1. Select **Configure** to finish adding the redirect URI.

-You've now completed the registration of your SPA and configured a redirect URI to which the client will be redirected and any security tokens will be sent.
-By selecting one or both of **ID tokens** and **Access tokens**, you've enabled the implicit grant flow.
+Your SPA is now registered with a redirect URI.
+By selecting one or both of **ID tokens** and **Access tokens**, your application registration supports the implicit grant flow.

 ## Note about authorization flows